mkdocs/mkdocs/docs/user-guide/configuration.md

 **default**: By default `nav` will contain an alphanumerically sorted, nested list of all the Markdown files found within the `docs_dir` and its sub-directories.
 Index files will always be listed first within a sub-section.
+If a sub-directory contains an index file, the title of the section for the sub-directory is set to the title of the index page.
+Hereby, the title from the meta-data of the index page is prefered to the page title from the markdown content.

 ### exclude_docs